13588112254/littlefs/DESIGN.md

 The embedded systems littlefs targets are usually 32-bit microcontrollers with around 32KiB of RAM and 512KiB of ROM.
 These are often paired with SPI NOR flash chips with about 4MiB of flash storage.
-These devices are too small for Linux and most filesystems, requiring code written specifically with size in mind.
+These devices are too small for Linux and most existing filesystems, requiring code written specifically with size in mind.

 Flash itself is an interesting piece of technology with its own quirks and nuance.
 Unlike other forms of storage, writing to flash requires two